The rules of what to wear to work have changed -- here's what they are now

 The rules of what to wear to work have changed.

-It’s still a necessity to wear a suit to work if you’re in more conservative industries.
+It’s still a necessity to wear a suit to work if you’re in certain more conservative industries.

 So can you wear a hoodie to work?
 How do you stay casual but still look professional?

-People who work in finance generally dress more conservatively than people who work in creative industries, di Giusto said.
+People who work in finance generally dress more conservatively than people who work in creative industries dress, di Giusto said.

 People wear lots of activewear, like Lululemon's iconic yoga pants, to work -- but di Giusto said this shouldn't be the standard.